ArmaanCPro/RayTracing/README.md

 Running in release mode is _highly_ recommended! `cmake --preset release` will do the trick.

+# Usage
+There are settings in the left panel.
+These control the spheres (yes, there are 3 spheres).

+There are also some options in the right panel, feel free to play around with them.

+The camera can be moved around using **WASD** and **E/Q** shift the camera up and down respectively.

+Use the **Right Mouse Button** to enable the cursor.
+You may have to fiddle around with it.
+The mouse otherwise rotates the camera.

 # BUILDING

 This project uses CMake with certain presets if you so desire.